hospital-executives/hospital-ceos-code/build_code/README.md

 This folder contains the code to create the cleaned HIMSS files.

+Make sure your _data folder is up to date before re-running the Makefile.

 From the root of this directory, you should be able to run 'make' in terminal and completely regenerate the two final products:
 1) final_himss.feather, from which we can build our data for machine learning